harleydutton/tabula-rasa/README.md

 THE WOUNDS AND DEATH PROBLEM: If we are saying MoS on attack rolls means you get to inflict bad flavor when does a character die?
 When they have a certain number of bad flavors?
 Who determines what flavor can be added to a character?
 Perhaps we should just have health?
 How do you determine when a character has accumulated enough flavor that they are unconscious or dead?
 This can probably be solved by saying "no giving immediately lethal flavor", "unconscious/downed characters can be coup de gra'ed", and adding a subjective system for when a character has a shit-pile of wounds they should probably go down.
 Not having source material makes combat messy...
 When moving is non-trivial (on the trivial, easy, normal, hard, impossible subjective check difficulty scale) a character is downed.
 When attacking is impossible a character can be considered impotent and initiative can be dropped.

-ELDER SCROLLS LEVELING DOWNTIME: you can easily experience whore unless the DM goes outside the system to stop it. this is bad.

 ## To-Do
-- deal with 'THESE SUBSECTIONS NEED HELP' in gameplay -> combat
+- merge the stealth and lying sections. should become "deception and perception"
 - add description to top level section "stealth and perception"
-- add a description of DTMS  (does this make sense) checks somewhere
-- merge the stealth and lying sections. should become "deception and perception"
 - CC
   - reduce the "character creation" section and add sections to "character" (really just move them and refine both)
   - redo the "adding skills to the setting" section in CC